-Continuing (Policies of the Board of Trustees, Title B)
+Continuing (Policies of the Board of Trustees, Article XI, Title B)

 Continuing appointment is the appointment to a position of academic rank which shall not be affected by changes in such rank and shall continue until resignation, retirement, or termination.
 It is granted by the Chancellor after recommendation by the President.
 Faculty are eligible upon completion of seven years of service in the academic rank of Assistant Professor, Senior Assistant Librarian, Assistant Librarian.
 Faculty in the ranks of Professor, Associate Professor, Librarian, or Associate Librarian are eligible upon initial appointment or thereafter (upon the completion of three consecutive years of service, further employment must be on the basis of continuing appointment).

 Management/Confidential (Policies of the Board of Trustees, Article IX, Title B)

 Management/Confidential (M/C) professional appointments are at the discretion of the President and are not represented by a union/bargaining unit.
 M/C employees serve at the pleasure of the President and has no tenured status in such position.
 M/C positions are either policy makers, or involved in a significant way in administering labor agreements (vice presidents, deans, human resources).

 The M/C group, as defined by the Taylor Law, includes New York State employees with a variety of backgrounds and expertise, encompassing a broad range of occupations.
 In this group are policy-making managers, middle managers, and specialists in fields as diverse as education, law, computer science, medicine, administrative support, and law enforcement.
 The Taylor Law, while it authorizes collective negotiations for most of New York State's public employees, does not permit M/C employees to organize or to bargain collectively on terms and conditions of employment due to the nature of the work their positions require, as defined by that law.

 Permanent (Policies of the Board of Trustees, Article XI, Title C)